-As we ready ourselves for the biggest game in American sports, many of us are laser-focused on the match-up between the Philadelphia Eagles and the New England Patriots.
-For many others, however, the real highlight of Super Bowl LII will be the halftime show.
+As we ready ourselves for the biggest game in American sports, many of us are laser-focused on the match-up between the Los Angeles Rams and the New England Patriots on February 3, 2019.
+For many others, however, the real highlight of Super Bowl LIII will be Maroon 5 at the halftime show (or the commercials).
 And for good reason.
 In 1990, Super Bowl producers realized halftime could be more than just marching bands and flags tossed in the air.
-Ever since, performers have been pushing the limits of what a 20-minute concert in front of the whole world can be.
+Ever since then, performers have been pushing the limits of what a 20-minute concert in front of the whole world can be.

 We can debate the best and the worst performances all day, but the following list is a look back on the Super Bowl halftime shows that upped the ante and kept everyone talking, long after the fourth quarter came to an end.

 Following Justin Timberlake’s return to the Super Bowl in 2018, we all had a chance to reflect on the last time JT took the stage at halftime of the big game.
 What happened, what happened …?
 Oh yeah.
 As if anyone could forget.
 He tore a piece of “clothing” from Janet Jackson’s “shirt” and exposed her breast in front of millions of people for about one second.
 Scandalous, to be sure.
 Accidental?
 About as accidental as falling asleep after eating too much turkey on Thanksgiving.
 We all know it’s gonna happen.
 And so did Justin.
 Janet and Justin were also joined on stage by P. Diddy, Kid Rock, Jessica Simpson, and Nelly.